kevinstubbs/hyperliquid-hackathon-ba-25/submissions/hy-007/README.md

+# HY-007

+Team/Author: Kevin Stubbs

+## What is it
-# HypurrFi Leveraged Vault
+A HypurrFi Leveraged Vault controlled by an agentic CLI.
+An agent burdened with glorious purpose.

-A leveraged yield vault that integrates with HypurrFi's lending protocol to automatically loop deposits for maximum yield.

 ## Features